Tesla Cybercab

-The Tesla Cybercab is an upcoming two-passenger battery-electric self-driving car under development by Tesla.
-The vehicle is planned to be fully autonomous.
-The prototype vehicles have no steering wheel or pedals.
-The Tesla Cybercab is part of the Tesla Robotaxi service.

-A concept version of the Cybercab was unveiled in October 2024, with 20 prototypes providing short rides to attendees of the announcement event.
-Tesla reports production is planned to commence sometime before 2027.
+The Tesla Cybercab is a two-passenger battery-electric robotaxi manufactured by Tesla, Inc. for its Robotaxi ride-hailing service.
+Designed exclusively for autonomous operation, it has no steering wheel, pedals, side mirrors, or rear window and uses a camera-only autonomous-driving system rather than the lidar and radar used by some competing robotaxis.

+Tesla unveiled the Cybercab in October 2024, began production in February 2026, and started offering paid public rides in Austin, Texas, in September 2026.
+The vehicle is intended to become the principal vehicle in Tesla's Robotaxi fleet and is central to the company's plans for autonomous ride-hailing.
+Tesla stated the Cybercab design priorities were low-cost production, ease of manufacturing and maximum efficiency.
+Tesla has targeted an operating cost of less than US$0.30 per mile for the Cybercab.

+In September 2026, the National Highway Traffic Safety Administration opened an investigation into Tesla's self-certification that the Cybercab complies with applicable federal motor-vehicle safety standards, which were written for human-driven vehicles.

 History

 Background

-In 2019, Tesla CEO Elon Musk stated that he believed Tesla would have one million autonomous robotaxis operating on public roads by the end of 2020; observers speculated that he meant converting already sold Tesla vehicles to be autonomous.
+In 2019, Tesla CEO Elon Musk stated that he believed that Tesla would have one million autonomous robotaxis operating on public roads by the end of 2020; observers speculated that he meant converting already sold Tesla vehicles to be autonomous.

-Since approximately 2020, Tesla has made public statements about a mass market electric car product that would follow the Model Y and would be considerably cheaper than the Model 3.
-In 2022, Musk was advocating inside the company that the robotaxi would be Tesla's next vehicle, but by September 2022, he had reluctantly accepted the recommendation of Tesla executives Franz von Holzhausen and Lars Moravy that the next-generation vehicle platform should support both a small, inexpensive, mass-market car and a robotaxi that would be built with no steering wheel at all, and that both could be manufactured on the platform and use the same next-generation vehicle assembly line.
+Since approximately 2020, Tesla had made public statements about a mass market electric car product that would follow the Model Y and would be considerably cheaper than the Model 3.
+In 2022, Musk was advocating inside the company that the Robotaxi would be Tesla's next vehicle, but by September 2022, he had reluctantly accepted the recommendation of Tesla executives Franz von Holzhausen and Lars Moravy that the next-generation vehicle platform should support both a small, inexpensive, mass-market car and a Robotaxi that would be built with no steering wheel at all, and that both could be manufactured on the platform and use the same next-generation vehicle assembly line.
 In October 2022, the company stated publicly that the Tesla engineering team had turned its focus to the new platform, and that the company expected the platform would enable cars to be half of the price of the Tesla Model 3 or Y.

 In April 2024, Musk announced that the Robotaxi reveal would take place in August, subsequently delayed to October.